 Scenic Spot #4: Riffelsee

-Since I cannot afford the accommodation and service in Riffelalp Resort yet, I guess I have no choice but to enjoy and embrace the fun adventures in nature first.
+Since I cannot afford the accommodation and service at Riffelalp Resort yet, I guess I have no choice but to enjoy and embrace the fun adventures in nature first.
 Who’s with me?!

 So, let’s now move on and talk about Riffelsee, the most picturesque lake for Matterhorn reflection shots – our next scenic spot in Zermatt.